 Budesonide; formoterol should be used with caution in patients with diabetes mellitus.
 Inhalation of high doses of beta-2 agonists may cause transient, but clinically relevant, hyperglycemia in some patients.
 Corticosteroids are also associated with increases in blood glucose in some patients.
 Such increases in blood glucose are most relevant for patients with diabetes mellitus.

-Budesonide; formoterol should be used cautiously in patients with hyperthyroidism or thyrotoxicosis, unusual responsiveness to sympathomimetic amines, pheochromocytoma, or a seizure disorder.
+Budesonide; formoterol should be used cautiously in patients with hyperthyroidism (thyrotoxicosis), seizure disorder, pheochromocytoma, or other unusual responsiveness to sympathomimetic amines.

 Budesonide; formoterol should be administered with extreme caution to patients being treated with MAOI therapy (see Drug Interactions).